unteem/docker-training/exercises/networks/README.md

 # run in a network

-Start a (small) postgres conatiner in the network.
+Start a (small) postgres container in the network.
 (use these env: -e POSTGRES_USER=discourse -e POSTGRES_DB=discourse -e POSTGRES_PASSWORD=discourse)
 (Give it `postgres` name)